pilgrimtabby/chrome-switcher/README.md

 Create and open a new persistent session.

 Choosing this option automatically generates a shortcut file in the same directory as the new session.
 To use the shortcut file, drag and drop persistent session directories onto it, and that session will open.

-Choosing this option also automatically generates a default profile shortcut in the same directory (double click it to open it).
-If you're running a separate session from the default,  use this to open your default profile without being forced to exit the other session.
+Alternatively, double-click it to open Chrome with your default user directory.

 ### New temporary session